-Aditxt Inc. (NASDAQ: ADTX) is a biotech innovation company developing technologies focused on mapping and reprogramming the immune system.
+Aditxt Inc. (NASDAQ: ADTX) is a innovation company developing technologies focused on mapping and reprogramming the immune system.
 Aditxt's immune mapping technologies are designed to provide a personalized immune profile.
 Aditxt's immune reprogramming technologies, currently preclinical, are being developed to retrain the immune system to induce tolerance to address rejection of transplanted organs, autoimmune diseases, and allergies.

 As further discussed below, the company's first commercial product is an immune mapping technology, AditxtScore™, which is designed to provide a personalized profile of the immune system.

 The company's preclinical immune reprogramming technology, Apoptotic DNA Immunotherapy™ ("ADi™"), aims to retrain the immune system to induce tolerance, with the goal of addressing vast unmet needs in transplanted organ rejection, autoimmune diseases, and allergies.
 The company is developing specific ADi™ products for psoriasis, type 1 diabetes, and skin grafting.

 Headquartered in Richmond, Virginia, Aditxt also operates locations in Silicon Valley and New York.